anttijuu/entitymanipulator/README.md

 ![UML class diagram](UML-class-diagram-of-EntityManipulator.png)

 In the `main.cpp` an object structure is created.
-Then code demonstrates two ways (JSON & XML) to externalize the object structure into a stream using *marshallers*.
+Then code demonstrates three ways (JSON, XML, GraphViz DOT file) to externalize the object structure into a stream using *marshallers*.
 The object structure looks like this:

 ```
              customers